 We pride ourselves on being as enterprising as we are innovative.
 In the last three years, we’ve won two major awards: Entrepreneurial University of the Year in 2014, and The Duke of York Award for University Entrepreneurship in 2016.
 Our entrepreneurial activities generate significant income, which we invest back into our courses, facilities and local communities.

 In the same year that we were named Entrepreneurial University of the Year, nearly 5% of our students went on to launch their own businesses.
-It’s a testament to initiatives like The Big Pitch and our StartupLab, which encourage students from across the university to hone their early-stage business ideas.
+It’s a testament to initiatives like The Big Pitch, which encourage students from across the University to hone their early-stage business ideas.

 Links with industry have always been important to us.
 In 2012, we launched our MedTech campus.
 One of the world’s largest health innovation spaces, it gives companies of all sizes access to research expertise, specialist staff, testing and clinical trials.